Santana Garrett: World Wonder Ring Stardom (2015–2017)

 On October 16, 2015, Garrett made her debut for Japanese promotion World Wonder Ring Stardom, during their first American tour in Covina, California.
 She teamed with Melina in a tag team match, where they defeated Hudson Envy and Thunder Rosa.
 On October 25, Garrett made her Japanese debut for Stardom, when she and Hiroyo Matsumoto defeated Goddess of Stardom Champions Io Shirai and Mayu Iwatani in a non-title match.
-On November 8, Garrett and Matsumoto took part in the 2015 Goddesses of Stardom Tag Tournament, where they made it to the finals, before losing to Shirai and Iwatani in a match, which was also contested for the Goddess of Stardom Championship.
+Also on October 25, at Mask Fiesta 2015, Santana Garrett, under the ring name Santana Wonder, teamed up with Lucky Blanca to defeat Crazy Wolf and Datura.
+On November 8, Garrett and Matsumoto took part in the 2015 Goddesses of Stardom Tag League, where they made it to the finals, before losing to Shirai and Iwatani in a match, which was also contested for the Goddess of Stardom Championship.
 On November 15, Garrett successfully defended the NWA World Women's Championship against Holidead, which marked the first time in 36 years that the title had been defended in Japan.
 On November 23, Garrett defeated Io Shirai in a double title match to retain the NWA World Women's Championship and win the Wonder of Stardom Championship.
 After nine successful defenses, Garrett lost the title to Kairi Hojo on May 15, 2016.
 On May 21, Garrett took part in a tournament to crown the inaugural SWA World Champion, where she was defeated by Toni Storm in the semifinals.

-WOW - Women of Wrestling (2013–2019,2022-present)
+WOW – Women of Wrestling (2013–2019, 2022–present)

 Garret found a quick success on Women of Wrestling (WOW), as she and Amber O'Neal, under the name The All American Girls captured the WOW Tag Team Championship from Caged Heat (Delta Lotta Pain and Loca).
 However, on the third season of WOW, Caged Heat's attorney Sophia Lopez was able to convince WWA (Women Wrestling Association) that they should vacate The All American Girls' championship, and so they did.
-As The All American Girls faced Caged heat in the first round of the vacated WOW Tag Team Championship, O'Neal turned on Garrett, causing them their match.
+As The All American Girls faced Caged heat in the first round of the vacated WOW Tag Team Championship, O'Neal turned on Garrett, causing them to lose their match.
 Garrett was later attacked by Razor and Spike, and was medically escorted.
 Garrett made her return on the season finale, defeating her former partner O'Neal and the WOW World Champion Jungle Grrrl to win the championship for the first time.

 As WOW premiered on AXS TV which aired on early 2019, Garrett got into a heated feud with Tessa Blanchard.
-In their climax of their rivalry, Garrett wrestled Blanchard and Jungle Grrrl to a no contest, therefore, Garrett was stripped from the championship.
+In their climax of their rivalry, Garrett wrestled Blanchard and Jungle Grrrl to a no contest, therefore, Garrett was stripped of the championship.